arvindag/Misc-Docs/databasesTips.md

 ```
 Compound keys include multiple columns in the primary key, but these additional columns do not necessarily affect the partition key.
 A partition key with multiple columns is known as a composite key and will be discussed later.
 Note that only the first column of the primary key above is considered the partition key; the rest of columns are clustering keys.
+Clustering keys are responsible for sorting data within a partition.
+Each primary key column after the partition key is considered a clustering key.